Honduras, Australia draw 0-0 in 1st leg of World Cup playoff

 Honduras, which pipped the United States for fourth spot in the Confederation of North, Central American and Caribbean Association Football (CONCACAF) qualifying to book a spot in the intercontinental playoff, failed to take advantage of its home-ground advantage.

+Honduras manager Jorge Luis Pinto was heartened by the fact his side was able to stop the Australians from scoring and expected his team to be stronger for the second leg with captain Maynor Figueroa and forward Alberth Ellis both returning from suspension.

+”Things did not go today as we wished,” Pinto said through a translator. ”But we got a draw and they (Australia) did not score.”

-The Soccerroos, who beat Syria over two-legs to finish fifth in the Asian qualifying section, were left to rue a string of missed opportunities and the absence of several key players to injuries, including veteran Tim Cahill, Australia’s all-time leading scorer.
+The Socceroos, who beat Syria over two-legs to finish fifth in the Asian qualifying section, were left to rue a string of missed opportunities and the absence of several key players to suspension and injury, including striker Tim Cahill, Australia’s all-time leading scorer.

-Juric fired wide of the target midway through the first half when he had only the Honduran goalkeeper Donis Escobar to beat, then let another golden opportunity go begging early in the second term when he directed Josh Risdon’s perfectly-weighted cross straight at Escobar from close-range.
+Juric fired wide of the target midway through the first half when he had only the Honduran goalkeeper Donis Escobar to beat, then the center-forward let another golden opportunity go begging early in the second term when he directed Josh Risdon’s perfectly-weighted cross straight at Escobar from close-range, who tipped it over the bar.

 ”We must take it as a positive,” Socceroos skipper Mile Jedinak said. ”In any other game, I think we win the game, we had the chances… but we take a lot of heart from it.